 Feeding.
-Breast milk is the best form of nutrition for infants, but formula also provides the nutrients they need.
+Breast milk is the best form of nutrition for infants, but formula also can provide the nutrients they need.
 Newborns should be fed on demand (when they're hungry), which is about every 1 to 3 hours.
-Your doctor or nurse may observe breastfeeding and help with technique.
-Formula-fed babies take about 1–3 ounces (30–90 ml) at each feeding.
+Your doctor or nurse may watch as you breastfeed and offer help with any problems.
+Formula-fed newborns take about 1–1½ ounces (30–45 ml) at each feeding.
 Burp your baby midway through a feeding and at the end.
-As infants grow, they start to eat more at each feeding, allowing for less frequent feeding times.
+As they grow, babies start to eat more at each feeding, so will need fewer feedings over time.

 Peeing and pooping.
 A breastfed baby may have only one or two wet diapers a day until the mother's milk comes in.
 Expect about six wet diapers by 3–5 days of age for all babies.
 Newborns may have just one poopy diaper a day at first.
 Poop is dark and tarry the first few days, then becomes soft or loose and greenish-yellow by about 3–4 days.
 Newborns typically have several poopy diapers a day if breastfed and fewer if formula-fed.

 Sleeping.
 A newborn may sleep up to 18 or 19 hours a day, waking up often (day and night) to breastfeed or take a bottle.
 Breastfed babies usually wake to eat every 1 to 3 hours, while formula-fed babies may sleep longer, waking every 2 to 4 hours to eat (formula takes longer to digest so babies feel fuller longer).
 Newborns should not sleep more than 4 hours between feedings until they have good weight gain, usually within the first few weeks.
 After that, it's OK if a baby sleeps for longer stretches.